 Tucker named suicide subject matter expert in 2.7 million dollar military suicide prevention grant

-A team of military leaders and researchers including LSU associate professor of psychology Raymond Tucker (clinical) received a 3-year 2.7 million dollar grant from congressional appropriation funds to implement a series of community-based suicide prevention initiatives for active duty military serving in remote areas and overseas.
+A team of military leaders and researchers including LSU associate professor of clinical psychology Dr. Raymond Tucker received a 3-year 2.7 million dollar grant from congressional appropriation funds to implement a series of community-based suicide prevention initiatives for active duty military serving in remote areas and overseas.
 The research study will implement a community psychology-based approach and will be conducted in four phases.
 Phase I (Formation) will build effective working relationships with military command and leaders and integrate select members into a suicide prevention task force or working group.
 Phase II (Data collection) will initiate preliminary data collection and analysis based on working group recommendations.
 Phase III (Pilot Purpose-Driven Leader Intervention) will train military leaders in purpose-driven leadership activities and test their effect on suicide within their units.
 Phase IV (Knowledge products) will consolidate findings and draft the prototype purpose-driven leadership suicide prevention manual as well as publications and dissemination of collected data.
 This project is a collaboration with researchers and leaders at University of Alaska-Fairbanks, Walter Reed Army Institute of Research, and LSU.